antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 for a number of senarious, but our first tool is a Just in Time(JIT) compiler for CoreCLR.
 This new project is being developed on GitHub and you can check it out [here](https://github.com/dotnet/llilc).
-The rest of this post outlines the rational and goals for the project as well as our experience using LLVM as well as the rational and goals for the project.
+The rest of this post outlines the rational and goals for the project as well as our experience using LLVM.

 ####Why a new JIT for CoreCLR?